SlimTux/chadland/content/_index.md

 layout: single
 ---

-This is LandChad.net, a site dedicated to turning internet peasants into Internet Landlords by showing them how to setup websites, email servers, chat servers and everything in between.
+This is my [blog](https://larbs.vercel.app), a site dedicated to turning internet peasants into Internet Landlords by showing them how to setup websites, email servers, chat servers and everything in between.

 Starting a website is something that can be done in a lazy afternoon and costs pocket change.